GET THE MEANING OF

 THE UNIVERSE ITSELF IS ALIVE AND FRACTAL.

-All events are fractal, and they morph along the upper bubble’s timeline.
-Thus the natural world and its human civilizations morph or evolve along the timeline of this upper bubble that we inhabit.
+All events are fractal, and they morph along the upper bubble’s timeline and the lower bubble’s spaceline.
+Thus in this upper bubble, we inhabit, the natural world, and its human civilizations morph or evolve along our own bubble’s timeline.

 We seek to understand the details of events in reality’s flow and act consciously to affect its direction.
 For instance…